MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-multi-sim-operations.md

 ### Major Objects and Operations

+The following figure shows an abstract model of a modem.

 ![Relationship of Modem, Executors, and Slots](images/multi-SIM_3_majorObjectsAndOperations.png "Relationship of Modem, Executors, and Slots")

-The above figure shows an abstract model of a modem.
 Each modem is identified by a globally unique identifier (GUID) and contains a set of one or more executors, each of which is capable of independent registration on a cellular network.
 Each executor has an associated executor index, an integer, beginning with 0 for the first executor.
 In addition, the modem exposes one or more slots that may contain UICC cards.
 It is assumed is that the number of slots is greater than or equal to the number of executors.
 Each slot has an associated index, also beginning with 0, and a current state related to the power state of the slot and availability state of a card in the slot (if any).

 To maintain compatibility with existing modems, each executor operates with information provided by a UICC card in a single slot.
 The association between executors and slots is defined by slot mapping, which maps each executor to exactly one slot.